 - a) Secondary units within dwellings are permitted in accordance with the following criteria: - (i) A secondary unit is permitted within an existing or new single detached, semi-detached and/or townhouse dwelling, in both the rural and prime agricultural designations and within the settlement areas; - (ii) The establishment of a secondary unit must meet the provisions in the implementing Zoning By-law.
-The Zoning By-law shall establish zones where secondary units are permitted; - (iii) Only one secondary unit per single detached, semi-detached or townhouse dwelling is permitted; - (iv) A secondary unit within a dwelling will not be permitted on the same lot that contains a secondary unit in a detached accessory building or structure or a garden suite and vice versa.
+The Zoning By-law shall establish zones where secondary units are permitted; - (iii) Only one secondary unit per single detached, semi-detached or townhouse dwelling is permitted; - (iv) A secondary unit within a dwelling may be permitted on the same lot that contains a secondary unit in a detached accessory building or structure but shall not be permitted on the same lot that contains a garden suite.